jpakkane/lmsmap/README.md

 The following numbers compare a std::map<std::string, int> to lms::LmsMap<std::string, int>.
 The test data used is the standard /usr/share/dict/words (with the possessive forms removed).
+The platform is 64bit Ubuntu Vivid under VirtualBox.

 Massif says std::map uses 5.6 MB of memory while lmsmap uses 2.6.
 I suspect that these numbers are a bit fishy, because